 Changes in metabolism

-Our aerobic capacity and metabolism become less efficient as we age to follow along with the common decrease in activity; blood vessels become less elastic, affecting response to increased demands on the heart.
+Our aerobic capacity and metabolism become less efficient as we age; blood vessels become less elastic, affecting a response to increased demands on the heart.
+This decrease in efficiency is especially exacerbated when activity level also decreases as you get older.

 The elevated heart rate obtained while performing anaerobic exercise causes the heart, muscle tissue, and blood vessels to respond better to all kinds of physical activity.
 Interval exercises that alternate between high and low intensity have the added advantage of keeping you active while your body recovers from short bursts of anaerobic activity.
 This also means your metabolism increases significantly during the exercise and remains elevated long after your workout, leading to better weight management.